psharp1289/psharp1289.github.io/models.md

 ---
 layout: page
 title: Predecessor Representation for Efficient Backwards Planning
 ---

 ## Project description

 Little work in RL-based studies of planning has formalized algorithms for backwards planning and their advantages over algorithms for forwards planning.
 Prior work in experimental psychology, however, has demonstrated humans have a general bias towards backwards planning (Park, Lu & Hedgcock, 2017, Psychological Science).
 The present study will investigate whether humans utilize an efficient form of backwards planning that we term a predecessor representation (PR).
 Like a successor representation (SR), a predecessor representation encodes long-run expectations of state occupancies given current states and actions taken.
 However, unlike a successor representation which predicts future state occupancies, a predecessor representation predicts past state occupancies.
 In the present study, we use simulations of the conditions under which PR-based planning would lead to better outcomes than SR-based planning or even more complex model-based (MB) planning, to develop a task to test whether individuals utilize PR-based planning.
-To demonstrate the likelihood that our predictions will be observed in our preregistered study, we describe below pilot data fa large study (n=111) supporting our main hypothesis that individuals do indeed use PR-based planning, as well as the details of the planning task, our hypothesis, and the methods used to analyze the data we plan to collect.
-See the full details of our preregistration here: [OSF Repository](https://osf.io/s286z/)
+Below, I describe below pilot data (n=111) supporting our main hypothesis that individuals do indeed use PR-based planning, as well as the details of the planning task, our hypothesis, and the methods used to analyze the data we plan to collect.
+For the full details of our preregistration, see here: [OSF Repository](https://osf.io/s286z/)

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/task_PR.png).
 {: refdef}